drajabr/actions-7-zip-win/README.md

 # Setup 7-Zip
-This action downloads, unpacks, and configures 7-Zip for use in GitHub Actions workflows.
+This action downloads, and unpacks 7-Zip in job runner temp folder to use it.
 7-Zip is a free and open-source file archiver.
 7-Zip is unpacked in the **same working directory under \7-Zip.**

 Optionally you can use it in one step to excute 7z command to create archive/sfx or decompress files